ROCm/HIP/docs/reference/c++_support.rst

 Since C++11 the standard library has a polymorphic function wrapper ``std::function``.
 This has an equivalent in CUDA called ``nvstd::function`` to work on CUDA enabled devices.
-Unfortunately HIP doesn't have it's own version currently.
+Unfortunately, HIP doesn't have its own version currently.

 Extended Lambdas
 -------------------------------------------------------------------------------

 Lambdas are a powerful tool in modern C++ and are supported by the HIP ecosystem.
-By default the lambda will work as you expect, but keep in mind that they will inherit the execution space specification from the surrounding context.
-For example in a device the lambda can only be called from other device functions.
+By default, the lambda will work as you expect, but keep in mind that they will inherit the execution space specification from the surrounding context.
+For example, in a device the lambda can only be called from other device functions.
 This also means that lambdas can't be used as template argument for kernels unless they are defined in a device function or a kernel.
-To help develop versatile software HIP has an extension making lambdas even more powerful.
+To help develop versatile software, HIP has an extension making lambdas even more powerful.
 They can have ``__host__`` or ``__device__`` qualifiers.
 This way developers can define lambdas in host code, that can run on the device side as well, and used as template parameter for ``__global__`` functions.